thediyblogger/blog/content/blog/setting-up-dns.md

 ## CNAME RECORDS

 CNAME records stand for "Canonical Name Record".
 It is used to indicated that the domain name is an alias for another domain name.
-Here are drawbuildplay, we often create CNAME records to point to (alias) another domain owned by squarespace.

 Another time we often use CNAME records is when integrating with a CDN (Content Delivery Network).
 It allows us to point our domain to another domain owned by a CDN provider such as Akamai, Fastly, or Amazon CloudFront.